JaytheSpazz/PipeHow/content/new-class.md

 ToString                  Method     string ToString()
 ```

-There are many methods on the `FileInfo` objects we found, this makes sense since they represent files and we can do a lot of things with them.
+Using `Get-Member` we can find many methods on the `FileInfo` objects, this makes sense since they represent files and there are many operations we can do with them.
 The methods are often ways to modify the specific object, in this case we could among other things copy the file, move it or delete it using its member methods.

 A method has an orderly structure that makes it quick to see what data it returns, if any, and what parameters it takes.
 Looking at the method `CopyTo` from above we can see that it has two variants, so-called overloads.
-Overloads are used when the same function can be run with different parameters, similar to parameter sets for PowerShell functions.
+Overloads are used when the same method can be run with different parameters, similar to parameter sets for PowerShell functions.

 Calling members of an object is done with a dot, but something that sets properties and methods apart is that methods are called by using parentheses after the method, where the parameters are provided.
 Even if no input is needed for the method, such as `Delete` in the list above, the parentheses are still part of the syntax to call the method.

-Trying to call a method without parentheses will therefore give you a different result than you might expect, because that syntax is to list the overloads of the specified method.
+Trying to call a method without parentheses will therefore give you a different result than you might expect.
+Not to say it's not useful though, because that syntax is to list the overloads of the specified method.
 Let's look at an example for the first file we found in our folder.

 ```PowerShell
 PS PipeHow:\Blog> $Files[0].CopyTo